 National Laboratory of Cosmogenic Nucleides

-The National Laboratory for Cosmogenic Nucleides (LN2C) is a structure dedicated to the use of cosmogenic nuclides in Earth and Universe Sciences, including sample preparation and cosmogenic isotope measurements.
+The National Laboratory for Cosmogenic Nucleides (LN2C) is a structure dedicated to the use of cosmogenic nuclides in Earth Sciences, notably through the preparation of samples and the measurement of cosmogenic isotopes.

-Its mission is to provide the French scientific community with efficient access to these methods in the context of research projects in the following areas, among others
+Its mission is to provide the French scientific community with efficient access to these methods in the context of research projects in the following areas.

-The LN2C consists of a set of laboratories for the purification and preparation of different types of samples (rocks, soils, water, etc.) as well as the measurement of different isotope ratios (10Be/9Be, 26Al/27Al, 36Cl/35Cl,...) by the national ASTER instrument (Accelerator Mass Spectrometer).
-It brings together academics, researchers, engineers and technicians specialised in these tools and attached to AMU, CNRS and IRD.
+The LN2C consists of a set of laboratories for the purification and preparation of various types of samples (rocks, soils, water, etc.) as well as the measurement of different isotope ratios (10Be/9Be, 26Al/27Al, 36Cl/35Cl,...) by the national ASTER instrument (Accelerator Mass Spectrometer).
+It brings together a group of AMU faculty members, CNRS or IRD researchers, engineers and technicians specialized in these tools.

 The LN2C was founded by Didier Bourlès (AMU Professor) and has been hosted by CEREGE on the Technopôle de l'Arbois in Aix-en-Provence since 2006.